 Canned Baby Corn

 Baby corn is a great and fun way to add extra vegetables to a salad or stir fry.
 According to the Monash University FODMAP app, baby corn is low in FODMAPs.
 There is no limit to its use!

 As mentioned before, the corn kernels have been re-tested by the Monash University and higher portion sizes are allowed now!
 The low FODMAP portion size is 75 grams and the FODMAP that is present is fructans (click to read more about fructans).
 Make sure to properly drain and rinse the kernels to wash away any fructans that have clung to the kernels.

-Corn starch is a bit of an odd one in the list, since you probably won’t really use it yourself much.
+Corn starch is a bit of an odd one in the list since you probably won’t really use it yourself much.
 But it is used in many (gluten-free) products!
-Corn starch does not contain any FODMAPs and is free to use.
+Corn starch does not contain any FODMAPs and is free to use at any portion size.

 Polenta is an Italian dish made out of cornmeal.
-It is soft and creamy, like porridge or mush.
+It is soft and creamy, like porridge.
 Polenta is low in FODMAPs up to 255 grams, which is a decent portion size.

 Whether or not cornflakes are low FODMAP, really depends on the brand and the ingredients of the brand of cornflakes.
 Generally, gluten-free corn flakes have to FODMAPs, but non-gluten-free varieties can contain some fructans when you’re eating more than 15 grams.
 So just check the ingredients when buying cornflakes and you should be fine!

 Popcorn can be eaten freely on the FODMAP diet.
 No upper level has been established.
 Do make sure to check the ingredients if you’re buying popcorn, to check for high FODMAP ingredients.
 If you want to make popcorn yourself (highly recommended!) you can find a recipe here.